Beng Chin OOIDistinguished Professor

 - ForkBase and ForkCloud (2015-): ForkBase is an efficient tamper-proof data storage system designed to provide efficient support and fast development of forking-enabled applications, such as "GIT-for-Data", tamper-evident Blockchain, collaborative analytics and OLTP with versioning.
 ForkBase is deployed as the storage engine of Hyperledger++.
 ForkCloud is a GIT-for-Data system that encapsulates data cleansing, crowdsourcing, ML design and testing, and versioning to facilitate AI development on sensitive data.

 - SINGA(2014-): a distributed Deep Learning platform (indirectly funded by an ASTAR grant and NRF CRP).
-Apache SINGA is an Apache Incubator open source, distributed training platform for deep learning amd machine learning models, and is designed based on three principles, namely, usability, scalability and extensibility.
-Apache SINGA v2.0, with auto parameter tuning, is being released.
-It has a Healthcare model zoo which contains deep learning models that have been used for healthcare research, and also facility for porting other models onto SINGA.
-He highlighted the challenges and opportunities of exploiting AI/ML on improving database system usabability and performance in SIGMOD Record 2016.
+Apache SINGA is an Apache Incubator open source, distributed training platform for deep learning amd machine learning models, and is designed based on four principles, namely, usability, scalability, extensibility and elasticity.
+Apache SINGA v2.0.0 has AutoML features, a Healthcare model zoo which contains deep learning models that have been used for healthcare research, and facility for porting other models onto SINGA.
+In 2016, he highlighted the challenges and opportunities of exploiting AI/ML on improving database system usabability and performance in SIGMOD Record 2016.

 - GEMINI (2011-): GEMINI is a healthcare AI stack.
 He works closely with a number of hospitals, understands their needs, and builds an end-to-end data processing and analytics stack.
 GEMINI end-to-end stack supports data cleansing (DICE), crowdsourcing (DICE), ML-based predictive analytics (SINGA), cohort analysis (CohAna), and data versioning and management (ForkBase).
 He works with five hospitals on prediabetes prevention (eg. JurongHealth), and NUH and SGH on various disease specific predictive analytics (eg. DPM, AKI, readmission modelling).